 To manufacture T-StimTM cells, Dr. Michael Har-Noy says that naïve CD4 cells are cultured on a medium coated with anti-CD3 and anti-CD28 monoclonal antibodies.
 These antibodies, as well as cell-to-cell contact, cause activation and maturation of the CD4 cells.
 The cells multiply at least 100-fold during the culture process, enabling one donor to produce enough T-StimTM cells for 100 patients.

-Dr. Michael Har-Noy says that in this carefully engineered environment, the T-Stim cells develop into memory CD4 cells that, when activated, secrete very large quantities of IL-2, IFN-g and TNF-a.
-Also, high amounts of CD40L and FasL (a trans-membrane protein) are expressed on the T-StimTM cell membrane.
-Dr. Michael Har-Noy indicates that the CD40L reacts with the patient’s own CD40 cells and enables them to kill malignant cells by producing Th1 cytokines.
-The patient’s immune cells kill the cancer cells with the help of the FasL.
+Dr. Michael Har-Noy indicates that in this environment, the T-StimTM cells mature into memory CD4 cells that produce very high amounts of IL-2, IFN-g and TNF-a when activated.
+Additionally, T-StimTM cells express high amounts of CD40L and FasL (a transmembrane protein) on the cell surface.
+CD40L interacts with the patient’s innate CD40 immune cells and stimulates these cells to produce Th1 cytokines that kill malignant cells.
+The FasL enables the patient’s immune cells to kill tumor.

 Dr. Michael Har-Noy adds that in order to produce the Mirror EffectTM, the name Immunovative Therapies, Ltd. has given to this novel method of immune manipulation, the T-StimTM cells need activation prior to infusion into the patient.
 T-StimTM cells are activated with monoclonal antibody-coated beads that are then filtered out before infusion.
 “AlloStimTM” is the name given to the formulated and activated T-StimTM cells.

 Dr. Michael Har-Noy says that he is preparing to test AlloStimTM in a Phase II/III double-blind randomized trial of pre-treated metastatic breast cancer patients.